Why Is My Belly Button Piercing Bleeding?

 What Is Causing My Piercing To Bleed After Months?

 The piercer may not have been as hygienic as needed for such a body modification, which means that germs probably entered the body alteration or your piercing when the piercings were being done.
-(Many experts believe it is absolutely irrational to think that a hole in your body can be completely repaired in 6 weeks.)

 Also, keep in mind that freshly punctured cartilage bleeding is entirely natural.
 So don’t panic and follow the proper aftercare guidelines prescribed by professionals and let your piercing be fully healed.